RNPG/Pent-art/README.md

 ## Tool's Features

-There are multiple functions defined in the tool's bash script, which carry out different purposes.
+There are multiple functions defined in the tool's bash script, which carry out different tasks.
 Here is a list of them that can be commented if there is no need for them.

-* LiveHost --> it checks whether the target(s) is up
+* LiveHost --> it checks whether the target(s) is up **_[MANDATORY]_**
 * TCPTop --> Performs a TCP SYN top scan
 * TCPFull --> Perform a TCP SYN full scan [65535 ports]
 * SOfingerprint --> Performs services and OS fingerprinting